treeverse/lakeFS/docs/integrations/glue_hive_metastore.md

 ```

 ## Athena with lakeFS branches
-Athena doesn't support configuring the endpoint-uri.
+Athena doesn't support configuring the endpoint-uri. to use S3-compatible services like lakeFS.
-meaning they can't access lakeFS, and can only use it above S3.
+Hence, Athena can't access lakeFS, and can only be used with AWS S3 as the storage.

-In order to enable accessing partitioned data we could use create-symlink.
+In order to enable accessing partitioned data we could use the `create-symlink` command.
 create-symlink receives a source table, destination table and the location of the table and does two actions:
 1. Creates partitioned directories with symlink files in the underlying S3 bucket.
-2. Creates a table in glue catalog with symlink format type and location pointing to the created symlinks.
+2. Creates a table in Glue catalog with symlink format type and location pointing to the created symlinks.

-**Notice:** create-symlink source table must be located in lakeFS
+**Notice:** create-symlink source table must point to a location in lakeFS.
 {: .note .pb-3 }

 Example:

-Let's assume we have the table `inventory` in glue.
+Let's assume we have the table `inventory` in Glue.
 The table is pointing to repo `example-repo` branch `main` and the data is located at `path/to/table/in/lakeFS`

 We want to query the table using Athena.